gpstar81/GPStar-proton-pack/WAND_PCB.md

 This guide is part of the kit approach to providing a minimally-invasive upgrade to the stock HasLab controllers.
 For the Neutrona Wand all available connections for JST-PH wiring is present, though a significant amount of wire-cutting will be required to separate the stock controller and re-attach using terminal blocks on the new PCB.

-IMPORTANT: This solution still requires 2 of the WavTrigger devices for each of the pack and wand, whether supplied as part of a kit or if obtained on your own.
-The design of the PCB's will allow for completing the power and communication connections.

 ![](images/WandPCB-Labels.png)

 ## Neutrona Wand